s-h-r-a-v-a-y-a/HTML-CSS-projects/README.md

 - Hero section
 - Services or products
 - Responsive design for mobile/tablet/desktop

+### 🔹 GroceryHomePage/
+A beginner-friendly grocery website layout with:
+- Sectioned homepage design
+- Highlighted deals and features
+- Visually structured using Flexbox and Box Model
+- Great for understanding layout fundamentals

 ### 🔹 ShoppingWebsiteHome/
 A static homepage designed for an online shopping platform, featuring: